List homomorphism problems for signed trees: General trees

 Thus $\widehat{H}$ is indeed a caterpillar obtained from a reflexive signed caterpillar by removing loops at some leaves, and optionally replacing the bicoloured edges by blue edges to some of those leaves.

-It remains to consider the case when the blue part $B_{\widehat{H}}$ is a 2-caterpillar obtained by adding suitable loops to an irreflexive bi-arc tree, cf. the two bi-arc trees in Figure~\ref{fig:biarc_fig6}.
+In the remaining cases, the blue part $B_{\widehat{H}}$ is a $2$-caterpillar obtained by adding suitable loops to an irreflexive bi-arc tree, cf. the two bi-arc trees in Figure~\ref{fig:biarc_fig6}.
 Specifically, there are two cases to consider.